DNA supercoil: Gene expression

-Gene Expression during cold shock
+Gene expression during cold shock

 Almost half of the genes of the bacterium E. coli that are repressed during cold shock are similarly repressed when Gyrase is blocked by the antibiotic Novobiocin.
 Moreover, during cold shocks, the density of nucleoids increases, and the protein gyrase and the nucleoid become colocalized (which is consistent with a reduction in DNA relaxation).
 This is evidence that the reduction of negative supercoiling of the DNA is one of the main mechanisms responsible for the blocking of transcription of half of the genes that conduct the cold shock transcriptional response program of bacteria.
 Based on this, a stochastic model of this process has been proposed.
 This model is illustrated in the figure, where reactions 1 represent transcription and its locking due to supercoiling.
 Meanwhile, reactions 2 to 4 model, respectively, translation, and RNA and protein degradation.

 Mathematical description

 In nature, circular DNA is always isolated as a higher-order helix-upon-a-helix, known as a superhelix.
 In discussions of this subject, the Watson–Crick twist is referred to as a "secondary" winding, and the superhelices as a "tertiary" winding.
-The sketch at right indicates a "relaxed", or "open circular" Watson–Crick double-helix, and, next to it, a right-handed superhelix.
+The sketch on the left indicates a "relaxed", or "open circular" Watson–Crick double-helix, and, next to it, a right-handed superhelix.
 The "relaxed" structure on the left is not found unless the chromosome is nicked; the superhelix is the form usually found in nature.